-^[1] At February 28, 2023, the non-controlling interest relates to a participation of approximately 64.7% in the profit for the period attributable to owners of Cogeco Communications in addition to the 21% ownership of Caisse de dépôt et placement du Québec ("CDPQ") in a U.S. subsidiary of Cogeco Communications.
+(1) The non-controlling interest relates to the 21% ownership of Caisse de dépôt et placement du Québec ("CDPQ") in a U.S. subsidiary.

-For the second quarter of fiscal 2023, profit for the period and profit for the period attributable to owners of the Corporation decreased by 13.6% and 7.8%, respectively, mainly due to:
+For the second quarter of fiscal 2023, profit for the period and profit for the period attributable to owners of the Corporation decreased by 13.1% and 11.6%, respectively, mainly due to:

-- higher financial expense; - · higher acquisition, integration, restructuring and other costs; and - higher depreciation and amortization expense; partly offset by - lower income taxes.
+- higher financial expense; - higher acquisition, integration, restructuring and other costs; and - higher depreciation and amortization expense; partly offset by - lower income taxes.

-For the first six months of fiscal 2023, profit for the period decreased by 4.8% and profit for the period attributable to owners of the Corporation remained stable, mainly as a result of:
+For the first six months of fiscal 2023, profit for the period and profit for the period attributable to owners of the Corporation decreased by 5.0% and 3.8%, respectively, mainly as a result of: